 Can Collecting Be a Mental Disorder?

 You needn't worry, collecting is a healthy and ordinary human activity.
 Not only is it not helpful to interpret collecting through the filter of a mental disorder, as a collection is most often just a collection, but it's also dangerous to reduce mental health conditions to a singular characteristic as well as to do any self-diagnosing.
 However, it's true that some people may go overboard in collecting and blur the line between collecting and hoarding.
-Hoarding is often described an obsessive-compulsive behavior, and most collectors don't struggle with the same obsessive and compulsive habits that contribute to hoarding that hoarders do.
+Hoarding is often described as an obsessive-compulsive behavior, and most collectors don't struggle with the same obsessive and compulsive habits that contribute to hoarding that hoarders do.
 In short, collectors pick and choose what they collect and have control over their behavior; hoarders do not.

 What Do You Call People Who Collect Things?